Baseball stadium taking shape in Wichita, season ticket prices announced

 Those seats, individually, average out to about $45.
 Miller expects all other fans to be happy with ticket prices.
 Regular season ticket packages are going for $980.

-“Which breaks out to right at about $14 a ticket and our tickets are going to range anywhere from seven to $15,” Miller explains.
+“Which breaks out to right at about $14 a ticket and our tickets are going to range anywhere from $7 to $15,” Miller explains.

-“It is probably a little higher than it used to be but I think with the new stadium, that is to be expected,” says Coach Pitch Coach Pete Krsnich.
+“It is probably a little higher than it used to be, but I think with the new stadium that is to be expected,” says Pete Krsnich, pitch team coach.

 The Yankees and Cardinals coach pitch teams playing on the Blessed Sacrament baseball field are both in the middle of their seasons.
 But when it is over and the real professional baseball team comes to town, they will be willing to step down to Triple-A. Their parents and coaches think the ticket prices are a steal.